Medford Oregon Temple

 The Medford Oregon Temple is the 79th operating temple of the Church of Jesus Christ of Latter-day Saints.

-The Medford Oregon Temple is located midway between the Oakland California and Portland Oregon temples.
+The intent to build the temple was announced on March 15, 1999, by the church's First Presidency.
+It was the state's second, after the Portland Oregon Temple.
+It is located midway between the Oakland California and Portland Oregon temples.
 As of 2010 it served nine stakes in northern California and Oregon.

 History

-The Medford Oregon Temple was announced on March 27, 1999.
+The temple was announced by the First Presidency on March 15, 1999, in a letter to local church leaders.
+A groundbreaking ceremony, marking the commencement of construction, was held on May 20, 1999, with D. Lee Tobler, a general authority presiding, with local church members and community leaders attending.

-During the temple's open house nearly 35,000 people toured the building, James E. Faust, Second Counselor in the church's First Presidency, dedicated the Medford Oregon Temple on April 16, 2000.
+After construction was completed, the church announced on February 19, 2000 the public open house that was held from March 24-25 and 27-31, 2000.
+During the open house nearly 35,000 people toured the building, James E. Faust, second counselor in the First Presidency, dedicated the Medford Oregon Temple on April 16, 2000.